-Memory T and B cells constitute our primary system of defense against reoccurring infectious disease, and therefore the ability to form these cells is the ultimate goal of vaccination.
-My laboratory is interested in understanding how memory T cells are generated during infection and vaccination, and why, in some circumstances, an immunization fails to induce long-term T cell immunity.
-Using several powerful model systems of infection in mice, we are beginning to elucidate the mechanisms involved in the development of protective and long-lived memory T cells.
-Our studies are aimed at identifying the signals and genetic pathways that regulate the differentiation of naïve CD8 T cells into effector cells and then into long-lived memory cells during the viral and bacterial infections of lymphocytic choriomeningitis virus and Listeria monocytogenes in mice.
+Memory T and B cells constitute our primary system of defense against reoccurring infectious disease, and the ability to form these cells is the ultimate goal of vaccination.
+My laboratory aims to understand how memory T cells are generated during infection and vaccination and why, in some circumstances, an immunization fails to induce long-term T cell immunity.
+We are also learning how T cells are regulated in tumor microenvironments to better understand how their functions become suppressed as they infiltrate tumors, to develop new methods of immunotherapy that enhance antitumor responses.
+We are using several powerful model systems of infection or cancer in mice to elucidate mechanisms involved in the development of protective and long-lived memory T cells that form after acute infection or conversely, of dysfunctional or "exhausted" T cells that form in tumors or during chronic viral infections.
+Our studies are aimed at identifying the signals and genetic pathways that regulate the differentiation of T cells in these different types of environments so that we can design new ways to optimize the formation of highly functional, protective memory T cells to fight infection and cancer.

-Grants from the National Institutes of Health, the Burroughs Wellcome Fund, the Edward Mallinckrodt Jr. Foundation, the Cancer Research Institute, and the American Asthma Foundation provided support for these projects.
+Grants from the National Institutes of Health, the Burroughs Wellcome Fund, the Cancer Research Institute, the Yale Cancer Center, the Edward Mallinckrodt Jr. Foundation, and the American Asthma Foundation provided support for these projects.